gar1t/erlang-czmq/README.md

 end
 ```

-I think the best way to implement this is to use a separate process (e.g. a
+czmq:subscribe/1 should start a process that polls the specified socket and
-timer czmq_poller) to poll the socket and send received messages to a registred
+delivers messages to the subscribing process (optionally overridable).
+The
-process.
-This process would monitor both the czmq process and the subscriber
+polling process will monitor the czmq context and the target process and
-process and terminate if either of those terminated.
+terminate when either process exits.

 ## Simplest Possible Thing That Could Work